HMS Holland 1: History

+HMS Holland 1 was operated in a dynamic manner, with each crew member taking upon several roles.
+Lieutenants Forster (Torpedo Specialist), Bowle-Evans (Navigator) and Moreton had served in several capacities on board, with Bowle-Evans being described in contemporary first-hand accounts as "steering" the craft.
+Contemporary sources also place Bowle-Evans as the submarine's master entering a naval dock yard in April 1902 during this initial experimental phase.
+Many of the initial journeys were accompanied by American technical staff who were qualified in the operation of the craft.

+Both Bowle-Evans and Moreton later were given the first formal Commands of the first two Royal Navy submarine crafts (4th August 1902), Holland 2 and 3 respectively, and are therefore the joint-first Commanders of Royal Navy submarine boats.
+Bowle-Evans had been a member of the experimental group since the very beginning (20th August 1901) with Arnold-Forster - it was not until the 7th of October 1901 that Moreton received his appointment to the group.
+Holland 2 and 3 were the first to commission into formal service, contemporarily having been considered to have entered operational service on the 26th of August 1902, several months before Holland 1, 4 and 5 were appointed Commanders (17th January 1903) and commissioned.

 On 24 October 1904, with the rest of the Holland fleet and three A-class boats, Holland 1 sailed from Portsmouth to attack a Russian fleet that had mistakenly sunk a number of British fishing vessels in the North Sea in the Dogger Bank incident.
 The boats were recalled before any attack could take place.

 The submarine was decommissioned and sold in 1913 to Thos.
 W. Ward for £410.
 By the time the submarine was sold she was considered so obsolete that she was sold with all fittings intact, and the only requirement put on the purchaser was that the torpedo tube be put out of action.